desudesutalk/f5stegojs/README.md

 #### f5stego.prototype.setAPPn(id, data)

 Sets data as `APPn` block `id`.
-If such block was already presented in image its value will be returned.
+If such block was already presented in image its previous value will be returned.
 Otherwise `null` is returned.

 #### f5stego.prototype.clearAPPs()